 So what would be the purpose of putting His laws in our minds instead of on stone?

-I will give you a new heart and put a new spirit within you; I will remove your heart of stone and give you a heart of flesh.
-I will place My Spirit within you and cause you to follow My statutes and carefully observe My ordinances. – Ezekiel 36:26-27 (HCSB)
+Moreover, I will give you a new heart and put a new spirit within you; and I will remove the heart of stone from your flesh and give you a heart of flesh.
+I will put My Spirit within you and cause you to walk in My statutes, and you will be careful to observe My ordinances. – Ezekiel 36:26-27

 With the Law written on our hearts by the power of the Holy Spirit, we are equipped with everything we need to be made righteous and to obey God.
 Those under the old covenant (the Law that was written on stone) did not have the power of the Holy Spirit living within them.

 As partakers of the new covenant, we can rely on the Holy Spirit to guide our choices.
 We can know right from wrong, not because of a written law but because the Holy Spirit is revealing God’s truth to us on a daily basis.

 The world refers to this “inner moral code” as your conscience.
 The problem with the world’s version of a conscience is that it is relative, which essentially makes it unreliable.
 It’s based on human feelings, and what feels right for one person will feel wrong to another.